 - Fall 2011 pawlet-newsletterv7n1

-Approximately 1,200 copies of each issue are distributed to Pawlet residents and out-of-town subscribers.
-We need notice of community calendar events, announcements, reminders, and any news or articles.
-News, upcoming events, announcements to: Elizabeth Gibson, firstname.lastname@example.org.
-For advertisements contact Barry Schoenwetter, email@example.com.
+Call for summer issue of the Pawlet Newsletter: Please send any material for this issue by May 29, 2014.
+News, upcoming events, announcements to: Elizabeth Gibson, email@example.com.
+For advertisements contact Barry Schoenwetter, firstname.lastname@example.org.
 Rates for single issue: $25 for business card size ad; $50 for double business card size ad (20% discount to advertise in 4 issues).